 "Like some foolish kings with their people, my dear; but kings are more sure to be punished for such tricks than this merchant.
-When he has ruined us all, he can travel away, and enjoy nas ruined us all, he can travel away, and enjoy his profits elsewhere; but kings who have put bad money into the market under the name of good, or thought they could vary the quantity as they pleased for their own purposes, have found themselves in a terrible scrape at last.
-When there was too much coined money among the people, some of it was sure to disappear-" "Where did it go to?"
+When he has ruined us all, he can travel away, and enjoy his profits elsewhere; but kings who have put bad money into the market under the name of good, or thought they could vary the quantity as they pleased for their own purposes, have found themselves in a terrible scrape at last.
+When there was too much coined money among the people, some of it was sure to disappear-"

+"Where did it go to?"

-" If the people could manage to send it abroad to where money prices were not so high, they did so.
-If not permitted to do this, it was easy to melt it down at home, and make cups and dishes, and chains and watches of it."
+"If the people could manage to send it abroad to where money prices were not so high, they did so.
+It not permitted to do this, it was easy to melt it down at home, and make cups and dishes, and chains and watches of it."